writethedocs/www/docs/conf/australia/2018/tickets.rst

 * Entry to all conference events and activities
 * Tea, coffee and snacks
-* Wifi throughout the event
+* Wi-fi throughout the event
 * Meeting lots of fantastic people in a spacious, inviting venue

 .. class:: ticket